nordic-institute/X-Road-Security-Server-sidecar/README.md

   - Recreates serverconf database and properties file with serverconf username and random password.
   - Starts security server sidecar services.

-### 1.6 Finish settings
+### 1.6 Finnish settings
-  To install the  Security Server sidecar in a local development environment with finish settings, modify the image build in the setup_security_server_sidecar.sh changing the path "sidecar/Dockerfile" to "sidecar/fi/Dockerfile"
+  To install the  Security Server sidecar in a local development environment with finnish settings, modify the image build in the setup_security_server_sidecar.sh changing the path "sidecar/Dockerfile" to "sidecar/fi/Dockerfile"

 ## 2 Security Server Sidecar Initial Configuration